Updated June 08, 2021

-When the virus that causes COVID-19, called SARS-CoV-2, infects a cell, it injects all of its own genetic material into the cell to begin replicating itself.
-Contracting the virus naturally can cause both direct damage to cells and inflammation due to your immune system reacting, which can harm the entire body.
+When the virus that causes COVID-19 infects a cell, it injects all of its own genetic material into the cell and begins replicating itself.
+Contracting the virus can cause both direct damage to cells and inflammation, which can harm your entire body.

 We don’t know.
-The Pfizer and Moderna clinical trials tested the vaccines ability to prevent symptomatic COVID-19 disease in vaccinated individuals.
+Clinical trials for the authorized vaccines tested their ability to prevent symptomatic COVID-19 disease in vaccinated individuals.
 The trials did not test if vaccinated individuals could still become infected with COVID-19 or transmit the illness.
 But just because this wasn’t tested in the clinical trials doesn’t mean the COVID-19 vaccine isn’t preventing vaccinated individuals from catching and transmitting the disease.
 Based on experience with other vaccines and early data, it is likely that people who are vaccinated will at most have an asymptomatic illness, and will be less likely to pass the virus to others.

 We do not know yet.
-Clinical studies have so far followed patients for only a few months after vaccination.
-Patients in the studies will eventually be followed for two years.
+Clinical studies for the Pfizer and Moderna vaccines showed that they were still effective six months after the second shot.
+Trial participants will be followed for two years.
 After that, we should know more about how long immunity lasts.

 You should not get the vaccine if you have had a severe allergic reaction to any ingredient in the vaccine, or if you had a severe allergic reaction to a previous dose of the vaccine.

-You can find the ingredients and fact sheets for the Pfizer-BioNTech and Moderna vaccines here.
+You can find the ingredients and fact sheets for the Pfizer-BioNTech, Moderna and Johnson & Johnson/Janssen vaccines here.

-You must be 16 years of age and older to receive the Pfizer vaccine, and 18 years of age and older to receive the Moderna vaccine.
+You must be 16 years of age and older to receive the Pfizer vaccine, and 18 years of age and older to receive the Moderna or Johnson & Johnson vaccine.

 Yes.
 There is not currently enough information available to say if or for how long after infection someone is protected from getting COVID-19 again, so you should still get the COVID-19 vaccine if you have already recovered.
 You cannot receive the vaccine if you have an active COVID-19 infection.